 Your Body was Built to Move

-- The average adult spends more than half of their waking hours being sedentary.
+- Despite the fact that our bodies were built to move, the average adult spends more than half of their waking hours being sedentary.

 - Not moving your body enough increases risk for depression, heart disease, cancer, osteoporosis, and dying early.